moirahartigan/lets-cook-it/TESTING.md

 + *Missing module docstring*

-I have added docstrings to the views.py for all apps and all the tests that I wrote.
+I have added docstrings to the views.py.
 I didn't add them to the models or forms files because:
 1. They tended to be smaller than the views
 2. The information on the pages was very self explanitory than the views